-Since this is all money, you should have not paid, your refunded PPI payments do not have taxes on them.
+The PPI refunds people received are not taxed as they are for the payments that people should not have paid in the first instance.
 However, you do not only claim the payments back.
 You are also receiving interest on them, to try and put you back where you should have been financially if you had not been wrongly charged for PPI.
-So, on top of your payments, you are getting:

-- Interest on any additional loans that might have been added to your existing ones to fund your PPI payments.
+· Interest on any additional loans that might have been added to your existing ones to fund your PPI payments.

-- Another 8% per year in statutory interest.
+· Another 8% per year in statutory interest.

 The statutory interest is eligible to be taxed.
 It is treated the same as any savings interest you might be getting.